 - (2) Compensation policies, standards and combinations, procedures for determining compensation, and their relevance to business performance and future risks. - A.The remuneration of the directors of the Company shall be determined by the Board of Directors in accordance with the authorization of the Company's Articles of Association, based on the level of participation in operations, contribution to the Company, practical implementation of core values, strategic goals, and tasks of the Company, as well as taking into account the standards of remuneration for directors and functional committee members in the domestic and foreign industries, as stipulated in the "Regulations on Remuneration for Directors and Functional Committee Members".
 If the Company has profits, it shall allocate no more than 1% as remuneration for directors in accordance with Article 22 of the Company's Articles of Association.
 The term "profit" refers to the income before tax deducted by the expenses of distributing employee and director compensation.
 The Chairman of the Board shall bear the indicators of the operation of the Board of Directors and corporate governance, the interests of shareholders, the achievement rate of the company's long-term strategic objectives, management performance, and risk management in the future.
 Independent directors may receive different salaries and compensation from regular directors.
-If an independent director serves as the chairman of a functional committee, their remuneration may be higher than that of other independent directors. - B. The salaries of our company's managers are determined based on their job responsibilities, rank, and professional abilities, taking into account the market standards of the same industry.
-The granting of bonuses is highly linked to the company's operating results and performance.
-The performance evaluation of our managers includes financial indicators such as operating income, operating net profit, or after-tax net profit, as well as non-financial indicators such as the promotion of high-value-added product plans, new product development, the exploration of new markets, the development of potential new customers, and the annual operating strategy key project objectives as the main evaluation items.
-In addition, we also consider the company's overall operating performance, future business risks and trends, the achievement rate of individual performance targets, and the degree of contribution to the company's performance to provide reasonable compensation, and proposals will be submitted by the Compensation Committee for approval by the board of directors.
+If an independent director serves as the chairman of a functional committee, their remuneration may be higher than that of other independent directors. - B. The remuneration of the Company's managers is determined based on the scope of responsibilities, job grades, and professional abilities of each position, with reference to market levels in the same industry.
+The payment of bonuses is highly linked to the Company's operating results and performance, and is also based on the Company's annual operating performance, financial status, operating conditions, and individual work performance.
+The Company's performance evaluation results executed in accordance with the "Performance Management Measures" serve as the reference basis for the payment of bonuses to managers.
+The performance evaluation items for managers are divided into two major parts: I. Financial indicators, such as operating income, operating net profit, or net profit after tax, taking into account the manager's target achievement rate; 2.
+Non-financial indicators, such as promoting high value-added product solutions, new product development, exploring new markets, developing potential new customers, and key project objectives of annual operation strategies.
+These serve as the basis for calculating their operating performance remuneration.
+The Company's directors and managers' performance appraisals and the reasonableness of their remuneration are regularly evaluated and reviewed by the Remuneration Committee and the Board of Directors every year.
+In addition to considering individual performance achievement rates and contributions to the Company, the Company's overall operating performance, future industry risks and development trends are also taken into account.
+The remuneration system is reviewed in a timely manner based on actual operating conditions and relevant laws and regulations.
+Moreover, reasonable remuneration is given after comprehensively considering the current corporate governance trends.